minerideseama/Ethereum-ProgPow-test/readme.md

+# Ethash and ProgPow miner compiled for testing purposes

 If you would like to test ProgPoW and help ETH community, this is the right place to get all the information needed.

 I have compiled Ethminer for Windows user for testing of ETH ProgPoW implementation.

+## Miner used

 Compiled version: ethminer 0.18.0-alpha.3+commit.260c47d2

 Source: https://github.com/AndreaLanfranchi/ethminer

+## How to use

 I have compiled 2 versions of the miner for AMD OpenCL and NVidia Cuda.

-You can also help ETH community by reporting your results to https://progpow.pro/submitGPU.php
+You can help Ethereum community by reporting your results to https://progpow.pro/submitGPU.php

-Download the miner from Release section: https://github.com/minerideseama/Ethereum-ProgPow-test/releases
+**Download the miner from Release section: https://github.com/minerideseama/Ethereum-ProgPow-test/releases**

-Please also read the FAQ inside, Noob FAQ by a Noob like me, as it might answer some of the possible questions I saw around.
+Please read the FAQ inside, Noob FAQ by a Noob like me, as it might answer some of the possible questions I saw around.

+## Thank you

 As I have spent many days on it, and other persons too, while this is not our main job and we are not huge miners, any tip will be appreciated!